BIOL275-MSUM/lab-6-comparing-two-means-Jonathan-kanyinda/README.md

 would be close enough to generate an overall normal distribution.
 Based on the graph,the distribution does not appear to be normal and therefore does not meet teh assumption made about the normality.

+# ANOVA

+Fiddler crabs are so called because males have a greatly enlarged “major” claw, which is used to attract females and to defend a burrow.

+Darnell and Munguia (2011) recently suggested that this appendage might also act as a heat sink, keeping males cooler while out of the burrow on hot days.

+To test this, they placed four groups of crabs into separate plastic cups and supplied a source of radiant heat (60-watt light bulb) from above.
+The four groups were intact male crabs, male crabs with the major claw removed; male crabs with the other (minor) claw removed (control);
+and intact female fiddler crabs.

+They measured the body temperature of crabs every 10 minutes for 1.5 hours.
+These measurements were used to calculate a rate of heat gain for every individual crab in degrees C/log minute.
+Rates of heat gain for all crabs are provided in the accompanying data file.

 ## Question D